yao-matrix/APOLLO/README.md

 ## Acknowledgements

 * The above code is based on the codebase of [GaLore](https://github.com/jiaweizzhao/GaLore) and [Q-GaLore](https://github.com/VITA-Group/Q-GaLore).
+* We'd like to express our gratitude to [Fira](https://github.com/xichen-fy/Fira) for their invetion of norm-growth-limiter.
 * We'd like to express our gratitude to [@murrellb](https://github.com/murrellb) for the pull request to FluxML!